 Depending on the type, characteristics of the mobile app, and the persona of the target audience the app developer or owner can choose the right mobile app monetization model.

-Here we are discussing the top 13 app monetization strategies that can help you to increase your ad revenue by up to 200%.
+Here we are discussing the 21 proven mobile app monetization strategies that can help you to increase your ad revenue by up to 200%.

 1. In-App Advertising

 If you’re not already incorporating ads into your app, you could be missing out on a fantastic opportunity to generate app revenue.
 Mobile advertising has drastically improved communication between advertisers and consumers, and this is largely due to the sheer amount of time people spend on their phones every day – at least 90 minutes, or the equivalent of 23 days a year.

 A lot of people simply don’t want to pay for the apps they use so frequently, and when they see a cheaper or free alternative, they’re much more likely to choose that option.
 As an app developer, you can take advantage of this by incorporating ads into your app to generate revenue without charging users for downloads.

 In-app advertising IAP is an effective mobile games monetization strategy to increase mobile ad revenue, in mobile app games Banner ads, interstitial ads, and rewarded ads can be integrated for app monetization.
 Ryn VPN, Epic Cricket, and SPL VPN are some examples of in-app advertising applications.

 There are many app monetization platforms that advertisers can use to generate revenue.
 Some of these mobile app monetization platforms include:

 Types of In-App Ads